Home / Blog / Complete Guide to Construction Permit Services: Options, Costs, and Why Choose Software

 Britain Jacobson

-When starting a new construction project — from a new home to a multi-million dollar mixed-use space — one thing remains true: you must apply for permits before starting construction.
-But whether you’re a residential builder, a commercial developer, or a home services contractor installing HVAC systems, you have other important tasks to tackle.
+When starting a new construction project — from a residential HVAC replacement to a multi-million dollar mixed-use space — one thing remains true: you must apply for permits before starting the majority of construction projects.
+But whether you’re a residential builder, a commercial developer, or a home services contractor, you have other important tasks to tackle.
 That’s why many professionals seek construction permit services.

 Paying for construction permit services is an added expense but can help keep your projects compliant, on schedule, and within budget.